 A student is having a behavioral problem in class.
 Can I refer the student for counseling?

 Yes, but counselors cannot perform disciplinary actions and counseling should not be part of a disciplinary consequence.
 Follow up regarding a student’s participation and progress in counseling will only occur at a student’s explicit request, once a release of information has been signed.
 A student has the right to refuse to release this information.
-Please note that this is also a situation where a B.I.T. report should be submitted.
+Please note that this is also a situation where a CARE Team report should be submitted.

 A student is currently acting out in class and is creating a safety hazard for the teacher and the other students in the class.
 Can I contact a counselor to come handle this situation?

 No. In a situation involving the immediate safety of students and staff/faculty campus security or 911 should be immediately contacted.
 According to Washington State law, counselors are prevented from practicing outside of their areas of competence.
-At this point in time counselors at Seattle Central are not trained to provide “real-time” de-escalation to students with severe/acute behavior stemming from a mental health disorder or substance abuse.

 A student tells me that they are fantasizing about suicide.
 Should I refer the student to a counselor?